Project-Faster/qpep/docs/user-manual.md

 ### Client

-> The following instructions apply to Windows OS installation

 After installing successfully, use the desktop icon to launch the QPep tray application.

 ![Tray Launch Icon](resources/5.png){ width=100pt }